morfredus/Meteo_Station/README.md

 # ESP32 Weather Station (Meteo_Station Project)

-**Current Version: 2.5.0** (as of 2025-11-22)
+**Current Version: 2.6.0** (as of 2025-11-22)

-Note: v2.5.0 is a stability rollback — OTA (`ElegantOTA`) was removed due to dependency conflicts; network libraries reverted to stable versions.
+Note: v2.6.0 improves reliability by switching the AQI data source to the Open‑Meteo Air Quality API (free, no API key required).
+The project remains on the stable network library set introduced in the v2.5.x rollback.

 ## 📖 About This Project